 I recently read about the tragic death of a 10 week old infant in Georgia.
 This baby’s death has been covered by many different news sources as the story has caused much debate and now her parents have been charged with felonies.
 Sweet baby Neveah Landell died from water intoxication after her parents diluted her breastmilk with water.
 This poor emaciated baby was brought to the hospital already dead as her parents reportedly have a religious belief against medical intervention.

-Despite this tragedy, I feel like the only way we can prevent Neveah’s death from being completely in vain is by making sure that parents learning and growing.
+Despite this tragedy, I feel like the only way we can prevent Neveah’s death from being completely in vain is by making sure that parents are learning and growing.
 While I acknowledge that most of the reports about her death definitely indicate that her parents did play a role of neglect, I feel like this story has unearthed an incredibly common question to the public eye.
 I hear this question from new parents all the time: does my baby need water?
-As adults our requirement for water is very large, and we regularly find ourselves thirsty, so assuming babies fall into the same boat is a normal concern for many.
-But here’s what parents need to know:

 Babies do NOT need water the same way adults do.
 In fact, babies should not be offered water until they are 6 months old.
 (Unless your healthcare provider instructs differently.
 Sometimes we do recommend a very small amount of water for constipated babies, but this should only be done under medical guidance.)